LizGoro90/db-tour/queries/05/README.md

 })
 ```

-## Delete items on a result-set

-Like with `Update`, you can delete all items on the result set by using
+As with `Update`, you can delete all items on the result set by using `Delete`:
-`Delete`:

 ```go
 res := booksTable.Find(4267)